ycarowr/UnityNetworkingAPI/README.md

 1. The [Client UnityPackage](/UnityNetworkingAPI/UnityGameClient).
 2. The [Server UnityPackage](/UnityNetworkingAPI/UnityGameServer).

 ### How to use it?
-And Demo Apps.
+And Demo Apps

-You will be able to find inside each package demo applications that you can use to understand the projects.
+Inside each package there are demo applications made to help with understanding the tool.

 Currently in the demo you can: